 During 2013 / 2014, he was a member of the National Opera Studio, his studies supported by the Royal Opera House, Covent Garden, the Carr Gregory Trust and a Sybil Tutton Award, administered by the Musicians’ Benevolent Fund.
 Winner of the Tom Hammond Prize from the Royal Academy of Music, he was a Semi-Finalist in the 2013 Neue Stimmen International Singing Competition and a Finalist in the 2013 Hampshire Singing Competition.

-Roles elsewhere have included the title role in Owen Wingrave at the Aldeburgh and Edinburgh Festivals, Belcore L’elisir d’amore at the Verbier Festival, Arasse Siroe, Re di Persia at the International Handel Festival, Göttingen, and the title role in Eugene Onegin for Bury Court Opera and the Southbank Sinfonia in Anghiari and Ischia.
-He also appeared with the Georg Solti Academia di Bel Canto in The Solti Centennial Concert with Valery Gergiev and the World Orchestra for Peace singing the Quartet from Rigoletto at Carnegie Hall and Chicago Symphony Center.
+For the Royal Opera, London, he has sung Rambashi The Firework Maker’s Daughter and Miteb Cities of Salt for the Royal Opera, London.
+Roles elsewhere have included the title role in Owen Wingrave at the Aldeburgh and Edinburgh Festivals, Belcore L’elisir d’amore at the Verbier Festival, Pallante Agrippina for Brisbane Baroque, Pallante Agrippina and Arasse Siroe, Re di Persia at the International Handel Festival, Göttingen, Kuligin Katya Kabanova for Opera Holland Park, Masetto Don Giovanni for Angers Nantes Opera, Archibald Grosvenor Patience for English Touring Opera, the title role in Eugene Onegin for Bury Court Opera and the Southbank Sinfonia in Anghiari and Ischia and Yuri The Ice Break for Birmingham Opera Company.

 Conductors with whom he has worked include Jane Glover, Arie van Beek, Laurence Cummings, the late Sir Colin Davis, Elgar Howarth, Jésus Lopez-Cobos, Simon Over, John Rigby, Peter Robinson, Mark Shanahan and Mark Wigglesworth.